tillitis/tillitis-key1/hw/application_fpga/fw/README.md

 - *INITIAL*: Start here.
 Check the `FW_RAM` for the `resetinfo` type for what to do next.

-  For all types which begins with `FLASH_*`, set next state to *LOAD_FLASH*, otherwise set next state to *WAITCOMMAND*.
+  For type `FLASH0` transition to *LOAD_FLASH_MGMT* because the app in slot 0 is considered a special management app.
+For all other types beginning with `FLASH*` transition to *LOAD_FLASH* to load an ordinary app from flash.

+  For type `CLIENT*` transitionto *WAITCOMMAND* to expect a device app from the client.

+  If type is unknown, error out.

 - *LOAD_FLASH*: Load device app from flash into RAM, app slot taken from context.
 Compute a BLAKE2s digest over the entire app.
   Transition to *START*.

-- *LOAD_FLASH_MGMT*: Load device app from flash into RAM, app slot alway 0.
+- *LOAD_FLASH_MGMT*: Load device app from flash into RAM, app slot always 0.
 Compute a BLAKE2s digest over the entire app.
-Register the app as a prospective management app if it later goes through verification.
+Register the app as a prospective management app.
 Transition to *START*.

 - *WAITCOMMAND*: Wait for commands from the client.
 Transition to *LOADING* on `LOAD_APP` command, which also sets the size of the